floooh/floooh.github.io/_posts/2021-12-06-z80-instruction-timing.md

   **IY** register is loaded with the value.

-- Sequences of **ED** prefixes will be interpreted as pairs of **ED ED** opcode bytes (which simply acts as a 8-cycle NOP)
+- Sequences of **ED** prefixes will be interpreted as pairs of **ED ED** opcode bytes (which simply acts as an 8-cycle NOP)

 - Sequences of **CB** prefixes will be interpreted as pairs of **CB CB** which is the regular **SET 1,E** instruction